crittermike/personal-blog/src/pages/ramblings/drupal-deconstructed.md

 I would love to take apart some of the more commonly used contrib modules like Views, CTools, Panels, Webform, Pathauto, etc., as well, but one step at a time!

-**Please check out [Drupal 7 Deconstructed](https://github.com/mikecrittenden/drupal-7-deconstructed) and let me know what you think so far!**"
+**Please check out [Drupal 7 Deconstructed](https://github.com/mikecrittenden/drupal-7-deconstructed) and let me know what you think so far!**